JohnnySun/rncn/rivoreo-smart-routing.md

 - **Optimized Performance**: Dynamically selects the least congested and most efficient routes, significantly reducing latency and improving speed.
 - **Enhanced Reliability**: Intelligent rerouting around congestion and outages in real-time, ensuring continuous uptime.
-- **Global Reach, Local Speed**: Access content and services with unparalleled efficiency, no matter where you or your audience are located.
+- **Global Reach, Local Speed**: Access content and services with unparalleled efficiency, no matter where you or your target are located.

 ## How It Works